-Over 2,000 servers in 90+ countries, fast performance, and strong 256-bit AES encryption are just some of the features that make ExpressVPN one of the better Virtual Private Network (VPN) providers around.
+Over 3,000 servers in 160 locations across, 90+ countries, fast performance, and strong 256-bit AES encryption are just some of the features that make ExpressVPN one of the better VPN providers around.
 Add fair pricing and tight security features such as a kill switch into the mix and you get quite a deal.

 A kill switch is a VPN feature that helps you protect your sensitive data in case your VPN connection is interrupted.